-- To fully fund the Water Supply projects in the FY 2019-23 CIP, an increase in the groundwater production charges of up to 9.5% in North County and 7.6% for South County will be required in FY 2019. - Two new Water Supply projects with a combined value of \$10 million were added to the CIP.
-They are; Treated Water Isolation Valves, and Westside Retailer Interties (FY-18 start). - Partial planning phase work for Pacheco Reservoir, to position the District to comply with potential Proposition 1 grant funding, if the grant is awarded and the Board gives direction to continue with the project. - The Board's decision to proceed with a Public-Private Partnership (P3) delivery method for the Expedited Purified Water Program reduces the District's capital investment in the next five years by more than \$360 million. - Continued design evolution on the Anderson Dam Seismic Retrofit project will add about \$100 million to the project cost. - Berryessa Creek, Lower Penitencia Creek to Calaveras Blvd.
-Phase 3 Project was modified to include construction of approximately \$50 million (FY18 dollars). - Watershed Enhancement Design and Construction (new Project) would fund design and construction of fish habitat enhancements at Ogier Ponds and Metcalf Ponds, if feasible projects are identified, and the Board approves proceeding with project work.
+- To fully fund the Water Supply projects in the FY 2019-23 CIP, an increase in the groundwater production charges of up to 9.7% in North County and 7.7% for South County will be required in FY 2019. - Two new Water Supply projects with a combined value of \$10 million were added to the CIP.
+They are; Treated Water Isolation Valves, and Westside Retailer Interties (FY-18 start). - Partial planning phase work for Pacheco Reservoir, to position the District to comply with potential Proposition 1 grant funding, was added to the CIP.
+If the grant is awarded and the Board gives direction to continue with the project, the full cost of the project will be incorporated into the FY 2020 CIP. - The Board's decision to proceed with a Public-Private Partnership (P3) delivery method for the Expedited Purified Water Program reduces the District's capital investment in the next five years by more than \$395 million. - Continued design evolution on the Anderson Dam Seismic Retrofit project will add about \$100 million to the project cost. - Berryessa Creek, Lower Penitencia Creek to Calaveras Blvd.
+Phase 3 of the Project was modified to include construction of approximately \$50 million (FY18 dollars). - Watershed Enhancement Design and Construction (new Project) would fund design and construction of fish habitat enhancements at Ogier Ponds and Metcalf Ponds, if feasible projects are identified, and the Board approves proceeding with project work.
 The funding for design and construction of these projects would be contingent on a successful FAHCE settlement.

-- Coyote Creek, Montague Expressway to Tully Road was modified to include funding for construction to provide flood risk reduction from an approximately 20-to 25-year flood event, similar to the level of flooding that occurred on February 21, 2017.
-The revised total project cost estimate is \$91 million. - Stevens Creek Fish Passage Enhancement projects were modified to include an additional \$15M for removal of fish barriers and construction of fish passage enhancements along Stevens Creek. - Almaden Lake Improvements Project was modified to include approximately \$25 million for construction.
+- Stevens Creek Fish Passage Enhancements Project was modified to include an additional \$15 million for removal of fish barriers and construction of fish passage enhancements along Stevens Creek. - Almaden Lake Improvements Project was modified to include approximately \$25 million for construction.
 The Safe Clean Water (SCW) funding earmarked for construction of one creeklake separation project in SCW Priority D4 (\$13M) was allocated to the Almaden Lake Project.
-The remaining \$12M of necessary funding could be allocated from SCW Priority D6 - Creek Restoration and Stabilization; SCW Priority B1 - Impaired Water Bodies Improvement; or other sources.
+The remaining \$12 million of necessary funding could be allocated from SCW Priority D6 - Creek Restoration and Stabilization; SCW Priority B1 - Impaired Water Bodies Improvement; or other sources. - A public hearing on reprogramming approximately \$50 million from the Upper Penitencia Creek, Coyote Creek to Dorel Drive Project to the Coyote Creek, Montague Expressway to Tully Road Project was held in April 2018.
+No decision was made and the hearing was continued to May 23, 2018.

-- A public hearing on reprogramming approximately \$50 million from the Upper Penitencia Creek, Coyote Creek to Dorel Drive Project to the Coyote Creek, Montague Expressway to Tully Road Project will be held in late FY18. - Over \$100 million of additional funding was included in the Watersheds Asset Rehabilitation Program over a fifteen year period.
+• Over \$100 million of additional funding was included in the Watersheds Asset Rehabilitation Program over a fifteen year period.